LowKit/LowKit/README.md

 I’m a passionate game developer with a strong background in software development.
 I love building interactive experiences and solving complex problems through code.

-My journey started out of curiosity for how things work — and over time, that curiosity turned into a skillset spanning both game creation and software engineering.
+My journey started out of curiosity for how things work and over time, that curiosity turned into a skillset spanning both game creation and software engineering.

-While most of my projects are currently private, I’m working on making more of them open-source to share my process and growth with the community.
+While most of my projects are currently private, I’m working on making more of them open-source to share my process and growth.

 ## ⚙️ Tech Stack
 **Languages:**